What Height Should Desk Be

 • Height-adjustable desks (sit-stand desks): These offer unparalleled flexibility, allowing you to switch between sitting and standing positions throughout the day.
 They're excellent for promoting movement and reducing sedentary behavior, crucial aspects of maintaining good health.
 While more expensive, the long-term benefits to your health and productivity often outweigh the cost.

 • Standing desks: Designed for prolonged standing work, these desks are typically higher than standard desks.
-However, prolonged standing can also cause fatigue and discomfort, so it’s important to combine it with sitting periods.
+On the flip side, prolonged standing can also cause fatigue and discomfort, so it’s important to combine it with sitting periods.

 Beyond Desk Height: Completing Your Ergonomic Workspace